Learn Your Baby's Rhythms

 Sleep patterns often change during the second half of the first year.
 To promote a regular schedule, maintain your routines when your baby resists going down for a nap or going to bed at the usual time.

 Parents often wonder whether their baby is getting enough nourishment.
 The quality and quantity of a baby's feedings probably are sufficient if the baby is gaining weight steadily, is content most of the time, and is becoming increasingly alert and active.

 By 2 months of age, most babies have established regular feeding schedules.
 Bottle-fed babies tend to eat about every 3 to 4 hours, and breastfed babies nurse more frequently.
 Many babies begin eating less frequently at night.

 At 3 to 4 months, when babies become interested in the world around them, feeding times may become frustrating for parents.
 Babies often interrupt feedings by looking around, smiling, cooing, and reaching for a parent's face.
 This is a normal attempt to turn feeding times into a more social event and an opportune time for parents to interact with their babies.
 It may help to feed your baby in a quiet and dimly lit room.

 Babies do not need solid foods until they are about 6 months old.
-Parents should wait until that point to introduce cereal.
-Adding cereal to a baby's bottle will not make him or her sleep through the night.
-Check with your health professional to see whether your baby is ready for solid food.
+Some babies may be ready for solid foods at 4 or 5 months.
+Ask your doctor when you can start feeding your baby solid foods.
+Adding cereal to your baby's bottle will not make him or her sleep through the night.